Platform: All Platforms Se réfère à: COMSOL Model Manager, COMSOL Model Manager server, COMSOL Multiphysics® Versions:

 3. Paste the block in a text editor and save the file as myrootcert.pem to any temporary location.

 Note: You should ensure that your connection to the server is on a trusted network, as you could otherwise in theory retrieve the certificate chain from a malicious party in a man-in-the-middle attack.
-To reduce this risk of such an attack you should communicate with the server administrator over a trusted channel, after retrieving the certificate chain, to verify the root certificate fingerprint before trusting it.
+To reduce the risk of such an attack you should communicate with the server administrator over a trusted channel, after retrieving the certificate chain, to verify the root certificate fingerprint before trusting it.